kevinmilner/cybershake-analysis/study_15_4/gmpe_comparisons_NGAWest_2014_NoIdr_Vs30Wills2015/README.md

 ##### All Sites, 6 < Mw < 6.5, Z-Score Histograms
 *[(top)](#table-of-contents)*

-These plots compare CS Study 15.4 to the full GMPE log-normal distributions.
+These plots compare Study 15.4 to the full GMPE log-normal distributions.
 Each rupture's GMPE distribution is converted to a standard log-normal distribution, and the z-score is computed for each rupture:

-**z-score**: (ln(*CS Study 15.4*) - ln(*GMPE-mean*)) / *GMPE-sigma*
+**z-score**: (ln(*Study 15.4*) - ln(*GMPE-mean*)) / *GMPE-sigma*

 **Legend**
 * Black Line: Standard Normal distribution (in natural log space)
 * Gray Histogram: z-score for each rupture
-* Blue Dashed Line: CS Study 15.4 Mean
+* Blue Dashed Line: Study 15.4 Mean

 | **0 km < rJB < 10 km** | **10 km < rJB < 20 km** | **20 km < rJB < 40 km** |
 |-----|-----|-----|